-These two courses are designed to give the skills and knowledge you need to press ahead with your ambitions, as well as gain a highly recognised qualification.
+This course is designed to give you the skills and knowledge you need to press ahead with your ambitions, as well as gain a highly recognised qualification.

 Importantly, you will learn how to fit and repair electrical circuits and wiring.
 You will also develop a full understanding of safety rules, electrical theory, regulation and security systems.

 Electrical Installations Level 2 Diploma?

 At Brock we are fortunate to have a dedicated Skills Centre at Marchwood where you can learn the most up-to-date electrical installations know-how.

 You will study under the supervision of experienced professionals who bring a broad range of experience.
 This includes electrical contracting, electrical fitting, electrical maintenance, electronics and telecommunications.

 In addition, you will acquire knowledge about the way the construction industry functions, giving you important insights that will help you find work.

 The course will be delivered using a wide variety of teaching methods.
 Theory units will include lectures, group discussions, group activities and research tasks.

 You will also learn from a range of digital and paper resources to gain a solid understanding of best practice.

 Practical content will assist you in gaining and developing understanding and experience of inspection, testing and commissioning, as well as fault diagnosis and rectification in electrical installations.